-Works cooperatively with hospital team members, hospital medical staff, professional staff and administration
+Work cooperatively with hospital team members, hospital medical staff, professional staff and administration

-Participates in the maintenance and development of quality assessment/quality improvement, utilization review, peer review, outcomes assessment, risk management and educational programs that are consistent with the requirements of the hospital, medical staff and accrediting and licensing agencies
+Participate in the maintenance and development of quality assessment/quality improvement, utilization review, peer review, outcomes assessment, risk management and educational programs that are consistent with the requirements of the hospital, medical staff and accrediting and licensing agencies

-Provides leadership in meeting expectations of patients, families and referring physicians.
+Provide leadership in meeting expectations of patients, families and referring physicians.

-Manages medical staff call and vacation schedules.
+Manage medical staff call and vacation schedules.

-Evaluates medical staff at regular intervals based on established performance metrics.
+Evaluate medical staff at regular intervals based on established performance metrics.

-Maintains competence as a practicing radiation oncologist.
+Maintain competence as a practicing radiation oncologist.

-Communicates with OR VP of the UHS, Director of the Cancer Institute, the Director of Radiation Oncology and Vice President of the Cancer Institute concerning medical and administrative issues and services related to Radiation Oncology.
+Communicate with OR VP of the UHS, Director of the Cancer Institute, the Director of Radiation Oncology and Vice President of the Cancer Institute concerning medical and administrative issues and services related to Radiation Oncology.